mikhailarden/Shopify-OpenSource/Product Gallery/README.md

 Instructions:
 --------------
-Copy the files from the Assets and the Snippets folder and place them inside the specific folders in the shopify theme, that should make the Product Gallery working .
+Copy the files from the Assets and the Section folder and place them inside the specific folders in the shopify theme, that should make the Product Gallery working .